 + PRO: Accommodation is affordable and generally easy to find

-Accommodation, even in the capital of Warsaw, is affordable compared to other European countries.
-Polish cities also tend to have a variety of accommodation, from small apartments to freestanding houses, and expats won't have to search long to find something that suits their taste, budget and commute.
+Accommodation in Poland, even in the capital of Warsaw, is affordable compared to other European countries.
+Polish cities also tend to have a variety of accommodation, from small apartments to freestanding houses, and you won’t have to search long to find something that suits your taste, budget and commute.

 + PRO: English-speaking realtors available

-Expats can generally find an English-speaking real estate agent to help in their search, though this might be a slightly more expensive option.
+You can generally find an English-speaking real estate agent to help in your search, although this might be a slightly more expensive option.

 Cost of living in Poland